 "What?"she shouted, panicking.

-"It was just precautionary, nothin' to worry 'bout,"he said, faking a smile.
+"It was just precautionary, nothin' to worry 'bout,"he said, forcing a smile.

 "Did he say anything?"she pushed him.
-The sheriff scratched his head nervously, chancing a glance at Meredith, who met his glance.
+The sheriff scratched his head nervously, chancing a glance at Meredith, who met it with a knowing frown.

 "Knocked him out before he could say much,"he lied, "Couldn't hear much of anything over all the hollerin' outside."